mkrd/Swift-BigInt/README.md

-# Swift-Big-Number
+# Swift-BigInt
-Swift-Big-Number is a lightweight, and easy-to-use, arbitrary precision arithmetric library for Swift 4.
-It supports whole Numbers (BInt) and Fractions (BDouble) with most of the common math operators like addition, subtraction, multiplication, exponentiation, modulus and division.
+Swift-BigInt is a lightweight, and easy-to-use, arbitrary precision arithmetric library for Swift 4.

+It supports whole Numbers (BInt) and Fractions (BDouble) with most of the common math operators.
 Some optimized math functions like factorial or gcd are also implemented.
-So more details, please continue reading.
+For more details, please continue reading.

 Some benchmarks are located in Benchmarks.swift, note that these are more than 10 times faster in release mode.